ufz/ogs/web/content/docs/tutorials/mesh_tutorial/notebook-mesh_tutorial.md

 generateStructuredMesh -e quad -o out/quads.vtu --lx 3 --ly 4 --nx 4 --ny 5
 ```

-The created mesh can be viewed with any software supporting vtu file format and should look as in the following figure.
+The created mesh can be viewed with any software supporting `.vtu`-file format and should look as in the following figure.

 Let's create the mesh with the above command and visualize it: